October 22nd, 2021

 Level 1 December 2021

 The lecture component will be conducted as a live-online course December 3-4, 2021 from 10:30am-6:30pm ET (Toronto).
 You will be able to ask questions or just sit back and listen.
 All pre-recorded labs will be played.

 Urinary incontinence is an important health issue that has traditionally not been well managed.
 One in four females and one in nine males are affected by urinary incontinence.
 Ongoing research into core dynamics recognizes the pelvic floor as an important component of core retraining, and yet, accurate assessment and treatment techniques of the pelvic floor are lacking in clinical practice.
 Hypertonicity vs. hypotonicity of these muscles needs to be addressed through palpatory assessment of the pelvic floor.
-The Cochrane Collaboration (2010) has demonstrated that internal pelvic floor muscle training has Level 1 evidence in treating urinary incontinence.
-Physiotherapists need to go beyond teaching externally driven Kegels in order to effectively rehabilitate the pelvic floor.
+The Cochrane Collaboration has demonstrated that internal pelvic floor muscle training has Level 1 evidence in treating urinary incontinence.
+Physiotherapists need to go beyond teaching externally driven pelvic floor strengthening exercises in order to effectively rehabilitate the pelvic floor.

 Support documents, including assessment forms and patient handouts are included in the course cost.

 - Acquire knowledge of anatomy and physiology of micturition, as well as pertinent pathologies for incontinence

 - Acquire knowledge of anatomy and physiology of pelvic organ prolapse